biotite-dev/ammolite/doc/index.rst

 .. code-block:: console

-  $ conda install -c tpeulen pymol-open-source
+  $ conda install -c tpeulen -c conda-forge pymol-open-source

 Note that the open-source build is maintained by an individual, so it might contain bugs or could not work at all for your system.